-This module explores issues of reception and interpretation within the field of film studies both in historical and theoretical terms.
+This module considers issues of reception and interpretation within the field of film studies from both a historical and theoretical perspective.
 Using a variety of case-studies, the module explores the historical and theoretical issues that inform and structure film reception and interpretation, the interaction between text and context and the formation of film canons.

 On successful completion of this module students will be able to:

-Conceive, plan and undertake a piece of written work of research and planning.
+LO1: Conceive, plan and undertake a piece of written work or research and planning.

-Apply the theoretical and historical issues and methods that they have learned to review by carrying out a piece of independent reception case-study.
+LO3: Apply the theoretical and historical issues and methods that they have learning to review by carrying out a piece of independent reception case-study.

 This module’s mode of assessment promotes independent learning and research skills.
 Building on the portfolio of research and planning and the formal feedback they receive, students will have the opportunity to focus in-depth on a topic and to demonstrate their understanding of a range of issues around film, reception and interpretation in their final assignment.

-Pierre Bourdieu, Distinction: A Social Critique of the Judgement of Taste, translated by Richard Nice (London: Routledge, 1984).
+Pierre Bourdieu, Distinction: A Social Critique of the Judgement of Taste, trans.
+Richard Nice (Harvard: Harvard University Press, 1984).